Track the hottest, most in-demand and currently available LEGO sets with Brick Fanatics’ Top 20 LEGO Sets List

 Taking centre stage in The Mandalorian and stealing the hearts of many Star Wars and even non-Star Wars fans, The Child – better known as Baby Yoda – has become a cute cultural phenomenon, even aside from the wider popularity of the Disney+ show it is in.

 Everything adorable about Baby Yoda is wonderfully recreated in LEGO bricks with 75318 The Child.
-Available on pre-order, expect to join a long queue of bounty hunters and Imperial forces when this is released just as season two of The Mandalorian begins.
+For more on why we are joining bounty hunters and Imperial forces in our fascination of The Child, read our review.

 Theme: Monkie Kid Price: £129.99 / $149.99 / €129.99 Pieces: 1629 Available: Now